bbertold/waterpolo-app/README.md

-# waterpolo-app
+# Waterpolo App

-[Project is non english] This is a demo project for learning code
+Note: This project is in a non-English language.

-### About the project

-This project only uses vanilla js, css and html.
+This project was created for fun and uses vanilla JavaScript, CSS and HTML.